-A paddle we find comfortable can enrich our paddling experience enormously… but because we can adjust to just about any close-enough length of canoe paddle, and because we tend to grow to love what we know… preferences vary enormously… so nothing really beats trying lots of paddles, and trying different lengths with a genuinely open mind - but we can generally get into the right ballpark even on dry land.
+A paddle we find comfortable can enrich our paddling experience enormously… but because we can adjust to just about any close-enough length of canoe paddle, and because we tend to grow to love what we know… preferences vary enormously… so nothing really beats trying lots of paddles, and trying different lengths with a genuinely open mind - but we can generally get into the right ballpark even on dry land!

-Our style will end up evolving to suit our paddle - so if in doubt, just get comfortable with a grip which is wider than shoulder-width but no wider than we’d want to do an old fashioned chin-up or press-up.
+If in doubt, just get comfortable with a grip which is wider than shoulder-width but no wider than we’d want to do an old fashioned chin-up or press-up…

-That's great.
-Now we just need enough "extra" shaft length below our bottom hand to get the blade completely in the water (and no more) at the start of each forward stroke.
+Then add enough "extra" shaft length below our bottom hand to get the blade completely in the water (and no more) at the start of each forward stroke.

 Do we all have the same reach as we wind up for each stroke?
 Of course not - and if we switch from sitting to kneeling, our reach is likely to extend further - which is why bent shaft paddles (typically used from seated) tend to be slightly shorter than straight shaft paddles (often used from a kneeling stance).

-SIZING FOR A YOUNG CANOEIST?
+SIZING FOR A SMALLER CANOEIST?

 Does anything need to change if we’re sizing a paddle for a youngster?